 The color of the Bernese Mountain’s coat typically comes in three colors.
 The tri-color coat comes in a black, white, and brown patches.

 The temperament of the Bernedoodle will largely depend on how it was being bred.
 If the breeder is good in his breeding methods, the Bernedoodle can be docile yet at the same time having the fierce sense of loyalty that the Bernese Mountain Dog has.
 In addition to its mild-mannered behavior, the Bernedoodle is a social dog that does require some exercises to stay healthy.
 If you are looking into having a good family dog, the Bernedoodle will be an excellent choice for you.

 The Labradoodle is a cross breed between the Poodle and the Labrador Retriever.
 The dog first appeared in 1955, but it wasn’t that popular because the coat that it could possibly inherit from the Labrador Retriever could spell trouble for people with allergies.

 Here are the common characteristics of the Labradoodle.

 The size of the Labradoodle will largely be dependent on the type of Poodle that is being used during the breeding process.
-It the Poodle chosen is the Miniature, Medium or Standard ones, the weight can be at 15 – 25 pounds, 30 – 45 pounds, and Standard Labradoodles can weight anywhere from 50 to 75+ pounds.
+Mini Labradoodles 10-45 pounds, and Standard Labradoodles can weight anywhere from 50 to 75+ pounds.